Back to guidesFuneral costs and pricing

 Transfer of the deceased: $300 to $860.
 This covers the initial collection from the place of death.
 The quoted range assumes standard business hours within a standard radius (typically 50km to 100km).
 After-hours transfers and long-distance transport trigger additional charges.

 Coffin or casket: $800 to $5,000 typical.
 The cheapest option is a cardboard coffin at $135 (Willed).
 MDF coffins start from around $300.
 Standard timber coffins sit in the $800 to $5,000 range.
-At the extreme end, a solid bronze casket at White Lady lists at $51,950.
+At the extreme end, premium metal caskets can cost substantially more at some providers.

 For a direct cremation, nobody sees the coffin.
 The cheapest option the provider stocks is adequate.